KyronTeves/eeg-training/README.md

 | Real-time Prediction  | 🚧 In Progress| Experimental, not production-ready     |
 | Performance Optimization | 🚧 Ongoing  | Pipeline improvements in development   |

-- All scripts use centralized configuration (`config.json`)
+- All scripts use centralized configuration (`config.json`).
-- Data and models are saved in `data/` and `models/` directories
+- Data and models are saved in `data/` and `models/` directories.
-- Real-time prediction and ensemble logic are experimental
+- Real-time prediction and ensemble logic are experimental; session calibration is handled interactively in `realtime_eeg_predict.py`.

 ## Real-time Output Example